Arūnas Valinskas

-Arūnas Valinskas (born 28 November 1966 in Lazdijai) is a Lithuanian showman, TV producer, TV show host and politician.
+Arūnas Valinskas (born 28 November 1966) is a Lithuanian showman, TV producer, TV show host and politician.
 As the leader of the National Resurrection Party, he was elected to the Seimas, Lithuanian parliament, in the 2008 Lithuanian parliamentary election.
 Valinskas is married to a Lithuanian singer and TV show host Inga Valinskienė and has two sons Arūnas and Šarūnas.
 In 2002 he was granted a master's degree in law at Vilnius University.

 Career as entertainer

 In the 1990s, Valinskas began his acting and hosting career.
 He is the creator of several famous TV shows in Lithuania such as Taip ir Ne (Litpolinter TV), Arena (BTV), Dviračio šou (both BTV and LNK), and popular reality-competition shows such as Miss Captivity Pageant (LNK) and Kelias į žvaigždes (LNK) and Žvaigždžių vartai (TV3).
 He has hosted many concerts and shows including Šeši nuliai – milijonas (LNK).
 In 2012 he came back to show business with restored TV show Taip ir Ne.

-Many Litnuanian stars, including Radži, Berneen, Vilija Matačiūnaitė, Vudis became known after appearing in his shows.
+Many Lithuanian stars, including Radži, Berneen, Vilija Matačiūnaitė, Vudis became known after appearing in his shows.